Steele Stanwick: Family

 Stanwick was the fifth of eight children born into a lacrosse family, the son of Wells Sr. and Dori Stanwick.
 His grandfather, Tad, played at St. John's College and wrote a book on the game.
-All seven of his siblings played Division I lacrosse, and there was at least one Stanwick playing college lacrosse every year from 1998-2018.
+All seven of his siblings played Division I lacrosse, and there was at least one Stanwick playing college lacrosse every year from 1998 to 2018.
 His oldest sister, Sheehan, was a 4x All-American at Georgetown, holding their career record for points, and is currently a lacrosse analyst.
 His other two older sisters, Wick and Coco, also played at Georgetown.
 His older brother, Tad, played at Rutgers, serving as a team captain.
 His younger brother, Wells Jr., was an All-American at Johns Hopkins, finishing his career second in school history in assists.
-Younger sister Covie attended Boston College, graduating as the school's all time leading scorer, and youngest brother, Shack, played at Johns Hopkins.
+Younger sister Covie attended Boston College, graduating as the school's all-time leading scorer, and youngest brother, Shack, played at Johns Hopkins.
 All siblings except for Tad were multi-time All-Americans.